Professor, The Center for Autoimmune, Musculoskeletal and Hematopoietic Diseases,

 The Feinstein Institute for Medical Research

 Professor, Molecular Medicine, Hofstra Northwell School of Medicine

 Phone: (516) 562-2901

-Dr. Santiago-Schwarz is an investigator at the Feinstein Institute for Medical Research and Professor of Molecular Medicine at Hofstra Northwell School of Medicine.
+Dr. Santiago-Schwarz is a professor at the Feinstein Institute for Medical Research and professor of Molecular Medicine at Hofstra Northwell School of Medicine.
 She was born in San Juan, Puerto Rico and attended the University of Puerto Rico (UPR) where she was first introduced to, and connected with, the field of immunology.
 After obtaining a BS in biology from the UPR, she pursued a MS in Biology/Immunology from New York University (NYU) while working under the mentorship of Dr. Joel Buxbaum, Chief of Rheumatology at NYU.
 From there, Dr. Santiago-Schwarz went on to pursue doctoral studies at the University of Southern California, School of Medicine, under the guidance of Drs.
 Jeffrey Frelinger and Richard O’Brien.
 Her thesis work described for the first time, isolating and functionally characterizing human dendritic cells (DCs) from peripheral blood.
 Subsequent work related to further understanding of DC biology in humans included the initial delineation of cytokine-driven human DC hematopoiesis from cord blood progenitors, deciphering key molecular events related to the positive and negative control of DC development and function, the first description of a leukemic counterpart of myeloid DCs.

 At the Feinstein Institute for Medical Research, Dr. Frances Santiago-Schwarz’ research continues to be concerned with control of monocyte and DC development in normal and abnormal physiology and developing new therapeutic agents for autoimmune diseases.